Metaverse for Wireless Systems: Architecture, Advances, Standardization, and Open Challenges: Introduction

 \subsection{Our Tutorial}

 Our tutorial is different from the existing works \cite{ning2021survey,wang2022survey,gadekallu2022blockchain,khan2022metaverse,khan2022machine,xu2022full} and will present an overview, design aspects (i.e., metaverse for wireless and wireless for metaverse), and an architecture consisting of meta space and physical space along with interfaces.
 We also review the networking, reliability, and security and present the novel aspects compared to existing works.
 Furthermore, we discuss the standardization of machine learning-based metaverse and present recent advances of enabling wireless applications by metaverse.
 Finally, we present open challenges.
-Specifically, our tutorial will answer the questions as shown in Fig.~\ref{fig:questions}.
-Our contributions are summarized as follows. \begin{itemize} \item We present an overview, key design aspects, key enablers, and novel architecture for the metaverse of wireless systems.
-Our architecture consists of two spaces: meta space and physical space that will interact using wireless interfaces. \item We discuss networking management, reliability, and security for enabling meta space and physical space. \item We present recent of metaverse towards enabling emerging IoE applications.
-Additionally, we discuss standardization of machine learning-based metaverse. \item Finally, novel open research challenges with suggestions are presented. \end{itemize}
+Specifically, our tutorial will answer the following questions: \begin{itemize} \item How do we use a metaverse to enable IoE applications by performing efficient resource management? \item How do we use emerging wireless and computing technologies (e.g., $6$G, edge, and cloud computing) to enable metaverse? \item How do we standardize machine learning-based metaverse? \item How does one efficiently implement metaverse by using edge/cloud? \item How do we efficiently enable metaverse by effectively performing resource management and reliable operation? \end{itemize} More detailed discussions about research questions and their relevant sections are shown in Fig.~\ref{fig:questions}.
+The summary of our tutorial is shown in Fig.~\ref{fig:roadmap_paper} and our contributions are summarized as follows. \begin{itemize} \item We present an overview, key design aspects, key enablers, and architecture for the metaverse of wireless systems. \item We discuss networking management, reliability, and security for enabling meta space and physical space. \item We present the recent of metaverse towards enabling emerging IoE applications.
+Additionally, we discuss standardization of machine learning-based metaverse. \item Finally, we present novel open challenges and their possible solutions. \end{itemize}